jtassia/You-Dont-Know-JS/up & going/ch2.md

 There are quite a few great transpilers for you to choose from.
 Here are some good options at the time of this writing:

-* 6to5 (https://github.com/6to5/6to5): transpiles ES6 into ES5
+* 6to5 (https://github.com/6to5/6to5): Transpiles ES6 into ES5
-* Traceur (https://github.com/google/traceur-compiler): transpiles ES6, ES7, .. into ES5.
+* Traceur (https://github.com/google/traceur-compiler): Transpiles ES6, ES7, ... into ES5.

 ## Non-JavaScript